 We end with three case studies to contextualize these epidemiology principles.
 The influenza pandemic of 1918 prompted different responses from three U.S. cities, with three dramatically different outcomes for morbidity and mortality.
 The 2009 H1N1 pandemic, a frequent foil to COVID-19, required less disruption to control due to a lower R0 and case fatality rate, as well as faster testing, prior population immunity and pre-existing antiviral treatments.
 In confronting COVID-19, South Korea presents a contemporary example of a country that rapidly scaled up testing, contact tracing, and social distancing without nationwide lockdown, and has brought new cases to a minimum.

 By the end of this module, medical students should be able to:

-Contrast three cases that illustrate how flattening the curve saves lives in a pandemic
+- Contrast three cases that illustrate how nonpharmaceutical interventions save lives in a pandemic